tammyzhang-1/playful-plants/design-plan/design-journey.md

   - However, since she has children who she wants to engage, it may be helpful for her to see play types supported on the details page to see the possible positive side benefits of choosing the plant for her kids
 - In conclusion, the catalog views will have a different set of filters for each audience to support their different priorities, but the detail pages will appear the same for both
   - Only exception is that administrators can see options to edit on the details page
+  - Revision: administrators' details page will be the edit page; the elements will be form elements right away

   1. Catalog view for consumers on mobile iterations